Your browser is out of date.

 © Pavel Svoboda Photography / Shutterstock

-The views vary from breathtaking green landscapes, to desert oases.
+The views vary from breathtaking green landscapes to desert oases.
 Expect to pass many beautiful villages and old religious sites along the way, with each one just as fascinating as the last.
 Massive sculptures can also be seen along the way, particularly relating to Buddhism.
 Religion is key when exploring the Silk Road, as it has led heavily to the influences we see today in Asia.
 The corridor shows the transition of Buddhism in the east and the Chinese imperial government as well.
-Now, the Chang’an Tianshan Corridor is accredited with being one of the largest spreaders of culture, economics, and philosophy in the Asia region at that time.
+Now, the Chang’an Tianshan Corridor is credited with being one of the largest spreaders of culture, economics, and philosophy in the Asia region at that time.

 City of Suyab (Site of Ak-Beshim)